Ok, I’m fairly sure you could cook anything, and I mean anything, in chef and TV personality Rosemary Shrager’s kitchen.

-I mean, how many people can say they have three ovens that include steam and combi functions, a wide gas hob, warming drawer, integrated sous vide machine, large stand mixer, and 100 different ingredients lined up in kilner jars on 1950s open shelving?
+Rosemary Shrager’s kitchen is next level glam.
+I mean, how many people can say they have three ovens that include steam and combi functions, a wide gas hob and a warming drawer?
+Then there’s an integrated sous vide machine, large stand mixer, and 100 different ingredients.
+In addition, they’re all lined up in kilner jars on 1950s open shelving.

 Photography: Alison Hammond

 Feature image: Rosemary Shrager’s kitchen.

 So, did you love this kitchen tour?
 Then check out this amazing country-style kitchen.